AdamBoley/Exam-Scores-Analysis/README.md

 - Then I will conduct a distribution study, to determine if the data is normally distributed
 - I will then conduct a data analysis guided by the project hypotheses.
 The Primary Hypotheses will be investigated first, followed by the Secondary Hypotheses
 - I will then conduct a correlation study and Predictive Power Score analysis to determine which categorical variables have the greatest predictive power
+- Parallel plots will also be constructed to gain an understanding of how the entire dataset works

 ### Business Requirement 2 - Construction of an appropriate Machine Learning model
 - The local government wants to be able to predict student test scores based on their circumstances